cogent3/cogent3/doc/draw/tree/plot_tree-iplotx.rst

     outpath = set_working_directory.get_thumbnail_dir() / "plot_tree-iplotx.png"

     import matplotlib.pyplot as plt

+    # this is annoying, but matplotlib figure state does not persist between
+    # notebook cells

+    _ = plt.ioff()  # have to do this to turn off automatic display
+    plt.clf()

+    ipx.tree(
+      ens_tree,
+      layout="radial",
+      layout_angular=True,
+      leaf_deep=True,
+      leaf_labels=True,
+      aspect=1.0,
+      margins=0.1,
+      figsize=(10, 10),
+    )
     plt.savefig(outpath)
+    # now turn automated display back on
+    _ = plt.ion()
+    plt.clf()

 A taste of style options
 ++++++++++++++++++++++++

 ``iplotx`` supports a large number of options to style the appearance of trees.
 As an example here, we choose a rectangular layout with non-angular branches, colouring some leaf edges for species related to humans.
-We also build the figure canvas manually, which is useful to combine trees with other types of chart of graphical elements.
-In this example, we combine the tree plot with an annotation and a scatter plot around the tree root.
+We can also build the ``matplotlib`` figure canvas manually, which is useful to combine trees with other types of graphical elements.
+We illustrate this by combining the tree plot with a ``matplotlib`` figure annotation and a scatter plot around the tree root.

 .. jupyter-execute::